speakeasy-api/openapi-directory/SDKs/rumble.run/2.0.3/go/README.md

 * `CreateAccountUserInvite` - Create a new user account and send an email invite
 * `DeleteAccountOrganizationExportToken` - Removes the export token from the specified organization
 * `ExportEventsJSON` - System event log as JSON
-* `ExportEventsJsonl` - System event log as JSON line-delimited
+* `ExportEventsJSONL` - System event log as JSON line-delimited
 * `GetAccountAgents` - Get all agents across all organizations
 * `GetAccountCredential` - Get credential details
 * `GetAccountCredentials` - Get all account credentials